Istanbul Itinerary: Best places to visit in the city the straddles East and West

 Experience traditional dance

 No better place than Istanbul to experience a whirling dervishes performance.
 This experience has the designation of being a UNESCO-listed ceremonial dance.
+It is easy to book an online ticket for a Whirling Dervishes Show.

 This is best experienced in the old town of Sultanahmet.